Bianca-Pasat/MOI/docs/source/genes.rst

 ~~~~~~~~~~~~~

 The pipeline initially downloads SRA codes and converts the runs into
 fastq files.
-Alternativey you can provide local fastq files.
+Alternatively, you can provide local fastq files.
 It then
 performs quality control with FASTQC and
 then automatically detects and removes adapters with
 Trimgalore.